Skip to main content

 When to use: Under sail, MOB seen falling, sufficient crew to handle sails.
 This is the standard RYA method.

-Getting the Casualty Back on Board
+Getting the casualty back on board

 • Swim ladder — deploy immediately if the casualty is conscious and can help themselves